ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ```

 Here:
- - `i` is the loop counter, it is incremented after every iteration.
+ - `i` is the loop counter; it is incremented after every iteration.
  - `0` is the first value of `i`
  - `5` is the last value of `i`
  - The expression `Printf.printf "%i\n" i`, is the body of the loop.